-Based on average shares outstanding.

-Total returns exclude any applicable sales charges, including contingent deferred sales charges.
-This column reflects the impact, if any, of certain waivers/reimbursements from CRMC and/or AFS.
-During some of the years shown, CRMC waived a portion of Investment advisory services fees.
-In addition, during one of the years shown, AFS waived a portion of transfer agent services fees.
-In addition, during some of the years shown, CRMC reimbursed a portion of transfer agent services fees for Class F-3 shares.
-In addition, during some of the years shown, CRMC reimbursed a portion of transfer agent services fees for certain share classes.
-Atlice of our binclude expenses of any Central Funds.
+1Based on average shares outstanding.
+2Total returns exclude any applicable sales charges, including contingent deferred sales charges.
+3This column reflects the impact, if any, of certain waivers/reimbursements from AFS and/or CRMC.
+During one of the years shown, AFS waived a portion of Transfer agent services fees for Class F-3 shares.
+In addition, during some of the years shown, CRMC reinbursed a portion of transfer agent services fees for Class F-3 shares.
+In addition, during some of the years shown, CRMC reinbursed a portion of transfer agent services fees for certain share classes and/or reinbursed a portion of miscellaneous fees and expenses.
+4Ratios do not include expenses of any Central Funds.
 The fund indirectly bears its proportionate share of the expenses of any Central Funds.
-All or a significant portion of assets in this class consisted of seed capital invested by CRMC and/or its affiliates.
+5All or a significant portion of assets in this class consisted of seed capital invested by CRMC and/or its affiliates.
 Fees for distribution services are not charged or accrued on these seed capital assets.
-If such fees were paid by the fund on seed capital assets, fund expenses would have been higher and net income and total accuracion anese seeu capital assets.
-If such tees were paid by the fund on seed capit return would have been lower.
-Amount lees than \$1 million.
-Based on operations for a period that is less than a full year.
-Class 529-F-2 and 529-F-3 shares began investment operations on October 30, 2020.
-Not annualized.
+If such fees were paid by the fund on seed capital assets, fund expenses would have been higher and net income and total return wold have been lower.
+6Amount less than \$1 million.
+7Based on operations for a period that is less than a full year.
+6Class 529-F-2 and 529-F-3 shares began investment operations on October 30, 2020.
+6Not annualized.

-Rates do not include the fund's portfolio activity with respect to any Central Funds.
+10Rates do not include the fund's portfolio activity with respect to any Central Funds.